appleseedhq/appleseed-maya/docs/source/shaders/texture/as_noise2d.rst

     In  the first case, the results of each iteration are accumulated, and in the second case, they are multiplied with the previous product.

 *Lacunarity*
-    Control for the gap between successive noise frequencies.
+    Control for the gap between successive noise frequencies (sucessive octaves).

 *Offset*
     Controls the multifractality.